BryanShubo/Oracle-PLSQL/OracleCoach_SQL.md

 ### Materialized View
 ```
-Materialized views are similar to regular views, in that they are a logical view of your data
+1) Materialized views are similar to regular views, in that they are a logical view of your data
-(based on a select statement), however, the underlying query resultset has been saved to a table.
+(based on a select statement).
+However, the underlying query resultset has been saved to a table.

-The upside of this is that when you query a materialized view, you are querying a table, which may
+2) The upside of this is that when you query a materialized view, you are querying a table, which may
 also be indexed.

-In addition, because all the joins have been resolved at materialized view refresh
+** In addition, because all the joins have been resolved at materialized view refresh
 time, you pay the price of the join once (or as often as you refresh your materialized view), rather
 than each time you select from the materialized view.

-In addition, with query rewrite enabled,
+** In addition, with query rewrite enabled, Oracle can optimize a query that selects from the
-Oracle can optimize a query that selects from the source of your materialized view in such a way
+source of your materialized view in such a way that it instead reads from your materialized view.

-that it instead reads from your materialized view.
-In situations where you create materialized views
+** In situations where you create materialized views as forms of aggregate tables, or as copies of
-as forms of aggregate tables, or as copies of frequently executed queries, this can greatly speed up
+frequently executed queries, this can greatly speed up the response time of your end user application.

-the response time of your end user application.
-The downside though is that the data you get back
+3) The downside though is that the data you get back from the materialized view is only as up to date as
-from the materialized view is only as up to date as the last time the materialized view has been
+the last time the materialized view has beenrefreshed.
-refreshed.

-Materialized views can be set to refresh manually, on a set schedule, or based on the database
+4) Materialized views can be set to refresh manually, on a set schedule, or based on the database
 detecting a change in data from one of the underlying tables.
 Materialized views can be
 incrementally updated by combining them with materialized view logs, which act as change data
 capture sources on the underlying tables.

-Materialized views are most often used in data warehousing / business intelligence applications
+5) Materialized views are most often used in data warehousing / business intelligence applications
 where querying large fact tables with thousands of millions of rows would result in query
 response times that resulted in an unusable application.